Disgusted By Trump, A CIA Officer Quits. How Many More Could Follow?

 "The only ax I have to grind with President Trump is the way he has treated the intelligence community," Price says.
 "Look, I will not hide the fact that I fervently disagree with many of the policies this administration has pursued.
 But what led me to this decision was the criticism of the intelligence community: comparing them to Nazis, accusing them of leaking, doubting their work.
 That is the core issue."

-Price says he's not sure what comes next, other than that he hopes to continue serving his country, and he plans to stay in public service.
+Price says he is not sure what comes next, other than that he hopes to continue serving his country, and he plans to stay in public service.

 Meanwhile, the next chapter in relations between the Trump White House and the CIA is still unfolding.
 On Feb.
 15, the day after Price quit, the president once again accused the intelligence community of leaking.

-Note: An earlier version of this report misidentified the CIA officer killed in 2009 in a suicide bombing attack in Afghanistan.
-She was Jennifer Lynne Matthews, not Jessica Matthews.